naveenls/Database-Management-System-CS2810/README.md

 # Database-Management-System-CS2810
 This project is an Object Orineted implementation of DBMS.
-It is a sofware for Storing and Retriving data from disk based on User queiries.
+It is a sofware for Storing and Retriving data from disk based on User queries.
 It allows users to Create Database,Delete Database and Query in a Database.
 Also there are three classes named Database,Table_Manager,Queries for handling storage and retrival of data.